-Government COVID grants ceased in March 2022 though we have had a slight increase in our NHS England grant (however it is taking longer for grant money to be paid into our bank).
+COVID-19 grants stopped in 2022 though we have seen a slight increase in our NHS England grant.

-We have worked hard to keep overhead costs down whilst continuing to recruit the staff who are vital to our service provision.
+We have worked hard to keep overhead costs down whilst continuing to recruit staff who are vital to our service.

-We have continued to benefit from the generosity of loyal supports and the general public who have responded to our appeals.
+We have continued to benefit from the generosity of our many loyal supporters and from the wider community who continue to respond to our appeals.

-It is difficult to forecast the effect of the Pandemic, the war in the Ukraine and the deteriorating Economic situation however the Trustees have consulted with their professional advisers and believe that mitigations are already in place which will ensure a continuity of service to both existing and newly referred families in our care.
+It is difficult to forecast the effect of the wars in Ukraine and Palestine, the effect of a General Election on the economy and on the future statutory grant situation however the Trustees continue to consult with their professional advisers and believe that mitigations are already in place which will ensure a continuity of service to both existing and newly referred families in our care.